Skip to Content

 Scroll down to the bottom of the post to get a video all about this fantastic product.
 You’ll get to see it in action as well.

-I’ve been getting a lot of questions about this Mod Podge formula, so I thought I would utilize a blog entry to give you all of the information.
 Even if you don’t think you need to know about this amazing product, I promise you – you do.
 Dimensional Magic is just plain wonderful.
 Like everything Mod Podge.

 What is Dimensional Magic?

-First of all, it’s a waterbased product, and it’s non-toxic.
-Secondly, it creates an epoxy-like finish on a project surface.
+First of all, it creates an resin-like finish on a project surface.
 It is not a decoupage medium.
-So you aren’t doing it to do any actual gluing.
-You’re just using it to create a glassy finish.
+So you aren’t using it to do any actual gluing.
+You’re creating a glassy finish.

 You can see it in the sample projects or video in this post; it’s glassy and three-dimensional, and it adds interest to the surface of your project.
-Think Envirotex on a much smaller, less-toxic scale.
 It goes on cloudy but dries completely clear.

 What projects do you recommend it for?